MTCKC/ProconXInput/README.md

 License
 -------

-This code is available under the MIT (Expat) License, see LICENSE.txt
+This code is available under the MIT (Expat) License, see Licenses/LICENSE.txt

-XOutput and ScpVBus are part of the ScpToolkit, licensed under GNU GPLv3, see LICENSE-Scp.txt
+XOutput and ScpVBus are part of the ScpToolkit, licensed under GNU GPLv3, see Licenses/LICENSE-Scp.txt

-HidGuardian and HidCerberus.Lib are part of the ViGEm library, licensed under the MIT (Expat) License, see LICENSE-ViGEm.txt
+HidGuardian and HidCerberus.Lib are part of the ViGEm library, licensed under the MIT (Expat) License, see Licenses/LICENSE-ViGEm.txt

-hidapi is licensed under a BSD 3-clause license, see LICENSE-hidapi.txt
+hidapi is licensed under a BSD 3-clause license, see Licenses/LICENSE-hidapi.txt